Restorations Unlimited II, inc.

 In this group of photos the top left shows the new transmission. and the top right and the bottom four photos show the fabrication of the fenders from the wood buck to forming the metal to fit the wood buck and mounting the fenders on the rolling chassis.

 In this group, the photo top left and top right shows the beautifully restored tail light and cowl light.
-The bottom left photo shows the fabrication of the running board apron and the front fender extention.
+The bottom left photo shows the fabrication of the running board apron and the front fender extension.
 The next photo shows the new front fenders.
 The third photo shows the new bronze casting of the rear step plates.
 The last photo shows the repairs being made to the pinion bearing carrier.

 The top left photo in this group of 6 photos shows the finish machining done to the pinion bearing carrier casting.
 The top right photo shows the duplication of the damaged pinion bearing adjusting sleeve.
 The bottom left photo shows the differential gear carrier bearing adaptor.
 The next photo shows the damaged bearing collar for the differential and the third photo shows the new bearing collar for the differential.
 The last photo bottom right shows the components for the gas tank being formed on the Pullmax.